siddhant-dev/vuex-auth-state/README.md

 ### Create Firebase Project

-To create a firebase project, you need to head to [Firebase Console](https://console.firebase.google.com/).
+To create a firebase project, you need to head to [Firebase Console] (https://console.firebase.google.com/).
 Login with google account.

 Steps to setup Project: